Social Security Wages | Meaning and Definition

 What are Social Security Wages?

 They are the earnings or salary of an employee subject to the withholding of the federal social security taxes.
-The social-security taxes that are being withheld for the employee are 6.2%, and for the employer, it is 6.2%, according to the tax year 2020.
-They must not be paid to the employee by the employer if the employee doesn’t satisfy the need for social security benefits.
+The employer withholds 6.2% for social-security taxes from the employee, and it is 6.2% for themselves, according to the tax year 2020.
+The employer must not pay the employee if the employee doesn’t satisfy the need for social security benefits.

 Social security wages comprise: –